pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

    Users can find various sample TOSCA templates at https://github.com/openstack/apmec/tree/master/samples/tosca-templates/mead

-Deploying VNF
+Deploying MEA
 =============

-There are two ways to create a VNF in Apmec.
+There are two ways to create a MEA in Apmec.

 #.
 Using Apmec Catalog
 #.
-Direct VNF Instantiation
+Direct MEA Instantiation

 Using Apmec Catalog
 --------------------

 In this method, a TOSCA MEAD template is first onboarded into Apmec MEAD catalog.
-This MEAD is then used to create VNF.
-This is most common way of creating VNFs in Apmec.
+This MEAD is then used to create MEA.
+This is most common way of creating MEAs in Apmec.

    i).
 Onboard a TOSCA MEAD template.